Top 12 Nurse Must-Haves

-hile perhaps not as fun to shop for as new scrubs, nursing supplies are incredibly important to taking care of patients on a day-to-day basis.
+hile perhaps not as fun to shop for as new scrubs, nursing supply items are incredibly important to taking care of patients on a day-to-day basis.
 They help you bind wounds, tape IV lines in place, measure heart rates, check blood pressure and perform many other critical tasks that nurses have to complete each shift.
-Here are nine everyday nursing supplies that nursing professionals can’t live without.
+Here are 12 everyday nurse must-haves that nursing professionals can’t live without.

 Stethoscope